 Determine the competitive price in the public market

-The rates for the goods or services should always at minimum recover direct costs, and whenever possible recover overhead and any additional revenue to the extent the market allows.
-Departments selling to both external customers and federal grants cannot charge federal grants more than external customers.
+The rates for the goods or services should at minimum recover direct costs, and whenever possible recover overhead and any additional revenue to the extent the market allows.
+Units selling to both external customers and federal grants cannot charge federal grants more than external customers.